cbare/cbare.github.io/_drafts/books-all.md

 Station Eleven – Emily St. John Mandel
 The Glass Hotel - Emily St. John Mandel
-Love in the Time of Cholera - Gabriel García Márquez The Unbearable Lightness of Being - Milan Kundera Dubliners - James Joyce
+Love in the Time of Cholera - Gabriel García Márquez Dubliners - James Joyce
 The Call of the Wild - Jack London
 Tomcat in Love - Tim O'Brien